the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 activities but can be also used to fill gaps in the capabilities of professional RSEs.

+Due to the ever-evolving nature of skills and infrastructure in the RSE field, training material is often version-controlled, so that trainers can update it between iterations.
+For example, core lessons from the Carpentries and CodeRefinery are stored on GitHub, and any change is automatically mirrored to their website.

 #### The Carpentries
 The Carpentries [@Carpentries] is a non-profit entity that supports a range of open source training materials and international communities of volunteer instructors and helpers who run courses around these materials.
 The community also maintains the materials which are based around three core syllabuses - Software Carpentry, Data Carpentry and Library Carpentry.